 Recommendation: Motorola MBP36XL Video Baby Monitor

-- I probably called my nurses’s hotline once or twice a week during the first few weeks.
-I just didn’t know what I should/shouldn’t be concerned about, so I always wanted to be safe than sorry.
-It would’ve been helpful to have a quick reference book for little things like fevers, eye drainage, stools, etc. that I could refer to when I was unsure. the Moms on Call book was really helpful for that reason.
+I probably called my nurses’ hotline once or twice a week during the first few weeks.
+I just didn’t know what I should/shouldn’t be concerned about, so I always wanted to be safe rather than sorry.
+It would’ve been helpful to have a quick reference book for little things like fevers, eye drainage, stools, etc. that I could refer to when I was unsure.
+The Moms on Call book was really helpful for that reason.
 The information was presented simply and clearly so I could refer to it as I needed.

 More than that though, the most valuable part of the book was the chapter on sleep.
 We started the Moms on Call sleep method when Josie was about 5 weeks old.
 Honestly, it took approximately three days of following their schedule to get her sleeping through the majority of the night.
 By three months, she slept 12 hours a night without any issues.
 I couldn’t imagine going back to work at that time, if she weren’t sleeping through the night.
 I truly don’t know how people do it!
 She’s the happiest little baby, and we attribute a lot of that to her getting long stretches of sleep overnight.
 Now, I know a lot of people have their own thoughts on putting your babies on a schedule.
 I honestly think that, if you’re lucky enough to be home with your baby all the time, then you probably don’t have a driving need.
 But, if you’re going back to work, it’ll be the best thing that could happen for you and your baby.
 Since starting this program, Josie was generally more content.
 She never stopped gaining weight, and she’s incredibly pleasant.
 That said, when she’s happy, I’m happy, and it’s made for a generally easy transition for all three of us.

 Is your little one a bit older?
 Try these posts with more of my must-have baby items: